Actors: Multi‑(Agent, Turn, Env) RL

 @conversation_reward_function(name='math_reward', weight=1.0, batched=True)

-def math_reward(conversations: list,
+def math_reward(conversation: list,

 problem: list, # Dataset field